Rishitj1972/Ai-Mock-Interview/README.md

 Before Running the Project Add the .env.local file

-TO Run The Project :- npm run dev
+To Run The Project :- npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.